-Family fun, recreation and an expansive 1.5-mile Promenade have crafted Seaside into Oregon’s first seashore resort, dating back to the mid 1800′s.
-Just 90 minutes from Portland, Seaside beckons with historical references – marking the final destination of Lewis and Clark’s journey west – and world-class events.
-History is also on the side of the Seaside Aquarium, which has entertained visitors for more than 75 years.
+Family fun, recreation, and an expansive beach helped make Seaside into Oregon’s first seashore resort, dating back to the mid-1800s.
+Just 90 minutes from Portland, Seaside beckons with history – marking the final destination of Lewis and Clark’s journey west – and world-class events on the beach.
+Among the new attractions and contemporary arcades, Seaside still hosts an antique Fascination Parlor and the Seaside Aquarium has been educating visitors for more than 80 years.

-The beach?
-Wide and open, the Seaside sand is home to the world’s largest beach volleyball tournament every August with more than 1,000 teams playing on over 100 courts.
-Nestled adjacent to the beach, the “Prom” makes an ideal spot to storm watch, take a stroll or simply soak in a sunset against iconic Tillamook Head.
+The beach in Seaside is wide and open.
+The sand is home to the world’s largest beach volleyball tournament every August with more than 1,200 teams playing on 100+ courts and serves as the finish line for the popular Hood To Coast Relay each year.
+Running for 1.5 miles along the beach, the 100-year-old Promenade is an ideal location to take a stroll, storm watch, or simply soak in a sunset against the iconic sight of Tillamook Head.

 Tillamook Rock Lighthouse